mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 In lesson four, I'll cover techniques to strengthen your writing and catch careless errors, but this course is more about connecting your writing with an audience rather than the craft of writing itself.

-## Class schedule

-The class will meet once per week in 90-minute sessions.
-There are six sessions total.

-I'm going to finalize the schedule once I get everyone's availability, but we'll meet either Wednesdays, Thursdays, or Fridays at 10 AM, 1 PM, or 4 PM ET.

 ## Class size

 I'm aiming to have classes of 10-20 students.
 If there's enough demand, I may add additional sections so that no class gets uncomfortably large.